 Real Simple Recipes includes kitchen timers and how-to videos along with its cooking instructions.
 Favorite recipe and shopping list support are there, too.
 The only downside: the $5 app contains advertisements, which are usually only displayed in free apps.

 The next time you find your stomach growling in an unfamiliar neighborhood or when you're at a loss for cooking ideas, remember that the solution may just be one iPhone app away.

-Learn more about the iPhone and ways to satisfy your hunger by following the links on the next page.
+Learn more about the iPhone and ways to satisfy your hunger by following the links below.

 More Great Links